-Paul Nelson, in his office at Rolling Stone
+Paul Nelson in his Rolling Stone office, 1979.
+Photo by Lawrence White.

 Fandom.
 Is there anything more honest and emotional and potentially blinding than one's true love for a band or a baseball team?
 And if you're on the receiving end of this unbridled energy and expectation, is there anything more rewarding or scary?
 But who wouldn't prefer to read a fanzine, typos and all, when the reporting of official culture almost always gets it wrong?
 By the time the mainstream has picked up on anything it's already been and gone.
 That, of course, is the fan's point-of-view.
 Who wouldn't rather have a few loyal fans than a horde of tourists who heard about you yesterday and forget about you tomorrow?
 I remember the first big show in New York with the White Stripes, playing for thousands outdoors instead of a hundred or less in a club, and the girl in front of me who chattered away on her cellphone through the first two numbers, so excited to be there that she wasn't.
 Still, die-hard fans are a problem.
 At their most persistent they have much in common with stalkers.
 You'll never get away from them until they latch onto someone else, or kill you, whichever comes first.
 Who does an artist belong to?
 Or a baseball team?
 The fans, the record company, Yankee Global Enterprises LLC?
 One thing is sure, if you don't play the hits, or get some, you may not be around for long.
 There's an old saying that fans are fickle.
 Like most tried and true wisdom, it's not true at all.
 Fans are actually very predictable.
 Once, when the Yankees were on a losing streak, Yogi Berra walked into the stadium, surveyed the mostly empty bleachers, and remarked: "If they don't want to come, you can't keep them away."
 Sometimes the hometown advantage is none at all, even in New York.